Spider-Graph/Frontend/README.md

 None

-### Have you validated the problem and your solution with your target audience?
-How?
+### Have you validated the problem and your solution with your target audience

 None